f5devcentral/access-solutions/solution13/guide/guide.rst

 The first threee responses are the defaults that would be created if the API protection were created manually.

-The last two responses are parsed and added from the OpenAPI spec file.
+The last two responses are parsed from the OpenAPI spec file.

 |image003|